Facebook’s AI for detecting hate speech is facing its biggest challenge yet

 At that time, according to Facebook records, users were still reporting almost half (48%) of all hate speech found on Facebook.
 The NBC report quotes current and former Facebook employees saying that when confronted with this data, Facebook’s executive team ordered Facebook employees to stop that line of inquiry and desist from sharing it with others in the company.
 When I asked about this report, Facebook chose not to comment.

-The leaked document in the NBC story reflects the performance of older AI detection tools that hadn’t yet been pre-trained using RoBERTa.
+The leaked document in the NBC story reflects the performance of older AI detection tools that hadn’t yet been pretrained using RoBERTa.
 Still, concern about biases in Facebook’s content moderation algorithms has continued in academic and civil rights communities.
 Facebook recently completed an independent civil rights audit of its practices, performed by civil rights attorneys Laura Murphy, Megan Cacace, and a supporting team at the civil rights law firm Relman Colfax.
-Murphy writes in the team’s report: ” . . . civil rights advocates contend that not only do Facebook’s policies not go far enough in capturing hateful and harmful content, they also assert that Facebook unevenly enforces or fails to enforce its own policies against prohibited content.
+Murphy writes in the team’s report: “. . . civil rights advocates contend that not only do Facebook’s policies not go far enough in capturing hateful and harmful content, they also assert that Facebook unevenly enforces or fails to enforce its own policies against prohibited content.
 Thus harmful content is left on the platform for too long.”
 The auditors write that these criticisms are especially acute with regard to content targeting African Americans, Jews, and Muslims.

 The image problem

 While Facebook’s algorithmic content moderation has dramatically improved since 2019, more challenges lie ahead.
-RoBERTa was designed to pre-train natural language AI tools, which scan only the textual content on Facebook.
-RoBERTa’s self-supervised learning approach hasn’t worked nearly so well in the pre-training of computer-vision AI models used to detect toxic images.
+RoBERTa was designed to pretrain natural language AI tools, which scan only the textual content on Facebook.
+RoBERTa’s self-supervised learning approach hasn’t worked nearly so well in the pretraining of computer vision AI models used to detect toxic images.

-Researchers at Facebook and Google are currently working to pre-train image classifiers using an approach called “contrastive learning,” which LeCun was instrumental in developing in the aughts.
-This involves two neural networks (“Siamese Networks”) working together to decide if millions of pairs of images are similar or different.
+Researchers at Facebook and Google are currently working to pretrain image classifiers using an approach called “contrastive learning,” which LeCun was instrumental in developing in the aughts.
+This involves two neural networks (“Siamese networks”) working together to decide if millions of pairs of images are similar or different.
 A similar pair might be two different pictures of the same person, or two images of the same object, but one image is rotated or distorted.
 A dissimilar pair might be a picture of a pig and a picture of a shoe.

 In the same way that BERT and RoBERTa structure words in a three-dimensional space reminiscent of a word cloud, the two neural networks work together to arrange image attributes (such as object shape and background color) in a theoretical space, where similar images are closer together and dissimilar images are farther apart.
-LeCun says the research has yielded image classifiers accurate enough to exceed current image recognition benchmarks, but he still doubts that the approach will ultimately produce image classifiers that are good at detecting harmful imagery, and efficient enough to run at a large scale.
+LeCun says the research has yielded image classifiers accurate enough to exceed current image-recognition benchmarks, but he still doubts that the approach will ultimately produce image classifiers that are good at detecting harmful imagery, and efficient enough to run at a large scale.
 That’s because the theoretical space the networks must create to accommodate numeric representations of every possible aspect of every pixel of an image is just too large.

 With text content, BERT and RoBERTa can represent words as values within a three-dimensional theoretical space.
-The models did this word-by-word for the roughly 30,000 English words in their training data.
+The models did this word by word for the roughly 30,000 English words in their training data.

 But visual data is different, and more complex.
-An image is expressed pixel-by-pixel in a grid, and each pixel has a number of values associated with it.
+An image is expressed pixel by pixel in a grid, and each pixel has a number of values associated with it.
 Each pixel can have side-to-side, up-and-down, and backward-and-forward coordinates, depending on its location in the image.
 Each pixel also has a red, green, and blue color value.
 Video adds an additional dimension because the pixels change as they go backward and forward in time.
 Since the number of possible combinations of these attributes is almost endless, the theoretical space in which they’re contained has millions of dimensions.
 As the number of training images get larger, the theoretical space needed to map them grows immensely large.

-Mapping all these dimensions in a theoretical space, and then predicting the values for the pixels of training images’ hidden portions, is a very heavy lift, and requires massive computing power, even for small images, LeCun explains.
+Mapping all these dimensions in a theoretical space, and then predicting the values for the pixels of training images’ hidden portions, is a very heavy lift and requires massive computing power, even for small images, LeCun explains.

 ‘The ticket to the future’